-- 15.14.1 Uses that may be suitable for inclusion in the Public Service designation include but are not limited to hospitals, major recreation facilities, arts, culture, and heritage facilities, post-secondary institutions, cemeteries; corrections facilities, and aerodromes. - 15.14.2 Public Service areas will be designed to incorporate and connect to the City's transit and active transportation networks. - 15.14.3 Aviation and aviation-related uses will be encouraged to locate near the Erik Nielsen Whitehorse International Airport to create a convenient node for aviation-related activity. - 15.14.4 The City will work with the Government of Yukon to ensure land uses surrounding aerodromes are supportive of safe operations and potential future expansions.
+- 15.13.1 Uses that may be suitable for inclusion in the Public Service designation include but are not limited to hospitals, major recreation facilities, arts, culture, and heritage facilities, post-secondary institutions, cemeteries, corrections facilities, and aerodromes. - 15.13.2 Public Service areas will be designed to incorporate and connect to the City's transit and active transportation networks. - 15.13.3 Aviation and aviation-related uses will be encouraged to locate near the Erik Nielsen Whitehorse International Airport and Cousins Aerodrome to create a convenient node for aviation-related activity. - 15.13.4 The City will work with the Government of Yukon to ensure land uses surrounding aerodromes are supportive of safe operations and potential future expansions.

-15.15 PUBLIC UTILITY
+15.14 PUBLIC UTILITY

 The Public Utility designation is intended for the development of utility services that benefit the public at large.
-Examples of uses that may be suitable for inclusion in the Public Utility areas include, but are not limited to landfills, water treatment facilities, sewage lagoons, transfer stations, and energy transmission, storage, and generation infrastructure.
+Examples of uses that may be suitable for inclusion in the Public Utility areas include, but are not limited to, landfills, water treatment facilities, sewage lagoons, transfer stations, and energy transmission, storage, and generation infrastructure.

-- 15.15.1 Whenever possible, public utilities will be designed and operated to reduce impacts to nearby residential uses. - 15.15.2 Development setbacks will be applied (e.g., landfills, sewage lagoons) in accordance with all applicable legislation and City bylaws.
+- 15.14.1 Whenever possible, public utilities will be designed and operated to reduce impacts to nearby residential uses. - 15.14.2 Development setbacks will be applied (e.g., landfills, sewage lagoons) in accordance with all applicable legislation and City bylaws. - 15.14.3 Reclamation and/or remediation will be required following the termination of public utility uses.